scrippscollege/MS_053_F21/book/source/bibliography.md

 - Abbing, Roel Roscam, Peggy Pierrot and Femke Snelting.
 “Modifying the Universal.”
 In *Executing Practices*.
 Edited by Helen Pritchard, Eric Snodgrass & Magda Tyżlik-Carver, 35-51.
 London: Open Humanities Press, 2018.
 - Abidin, Crystal, and Joel Gn.
 “Between art and application: Special issue on emoji epistemology.” *First Monday* 23 (September 2018):9.
 - Adam, Alison. *Artificial Knowing: Gender and the Thinking Machine*.
 London: Routledge, 2006.
-- Adam, Alison.
+- —————.
 "A Feminist Critique of Artificial Intelligence." *European Journal of Women's Studies* 2, no. 3 (1995).
 - Adorno, Theodor W. *Prisms*.
 Cambridge, MA: The MIT Press, 1983.
 - “Adversarial Hacking in the Age of AI: Call for Proposals.” transmediale / art & digitalculture (2020). <https://2020.transmediale.de/content/adversarial-hacking-in-the-age-of-ai-call-for-proposals>.
 - “A.I.
 Wiki: A Beginner’s Guide to Important Topics in AI, Machine Learning, and Deep Learning.”
 Pathmind. <https://pathmind.com/wiki/ai-vs-machine-learning-vs-deep-learning>.
 - Agre, Philip E. “Toward a Critical Technical Practice: Lessons Learned in Trying to Reform AI.”
-In *Bridging the Great Divide: Social Science, Technical Systems, and Cooperative Work*.
+In *Social Science, Technical Systems, and Cooperative Work: Beyond The Great Divide*.
 Edited by Geoff Bowker, Les Gasser, Leigh Star, and Bill Turner.
 Hillsdale, NJ: Erlbaum, 1997.
 - al-Khuwarizmi, Muhammad ibn Musá. *The Algebra of Mohammed ben Musa*.
 Translated by Frederic Rosen.
 London: Rosen, 1831.
 - Ali, Syed Mustafa.
 "A Brief Introduction to Decolonial Computing." *XRDS: Crossroads, The ACM Magazine for Students* 22, no. 4 (2016): 16–21.
 - Andersen, Christian Ulrik, and Geoff Cox. *A Peer-Reviewed Journal About Datafied Research*, no. 4 (June 2015). https://aprja.net//issue/view/8402>.